Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Nonlinear stability of the conductive state

-As the conductive state in this context is time dependent, we will not consider linear stability but will focus entirely on nonlinear stability via the energy method (see \cite{DrRe2004} and \cite{Go2015a,Go2015b} for example).
-To this end we decompose the temperature field as $T(x,y,z,t) = \tau(z,t) + \theta(x,y,z,t)$ so that \eqref{eq:nondim_momentum}--\eqref{eq:nondim_temp} becomes
+Since the conductive state is time dependent, we will not consider linear stability but will focus entirely on nonlinear stability via the energy method (see \cite{DrRe2004} and \cite{Go2015a,Go2015b} for example).
+Specifically, we decompose the temperature field as $T(x,y,z,t) = \tau(z,t) + \theta(x,y,z,t)$ so that \eqref{eq:nondim_momentum} and \eqref{eq:nondim_temp_bulk} become

-where the pressure term $\tilde{p}$ has been modified to absorb the buoyancy term from the conductive profile $\tau$.
-Note that this system is stochastic only through the presence of $\tau$.
+where the pressure term $\hat{p}$ has been modified to absorb the buoyancy term from the conductive profile $\tau$.
+Note that this system is stochastic only through the presence of $\tau$, and in particular the perturbed system obeys the rules of ordinary calculus.
 We compute the evolution of the energy ($L^2$ norm of $\theta$ and $\u$) as

-and we define the $L^2$ norm as $\|f\|^2 = \int_\mathcal{D} |f|^2d\x$.
+and we define the $L^2$ norm as $\|f\|^2 = \|f\|_2^2 = \int_\mathcal{D} |f|^2d\x$.